PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/NuggetFarmerHighlands.md

 1. Screen size: Must be 100% within the Switch settings
 2. Video Resolution: 1080p or higher in program settings
+3. Audio input is properly setup.
-3. Text speed is fast.
+4. Text speed is fast.
-4. Auto-save is off.
+5. Auto-save is off.

 ### Instructions